-Conference and Exhibition on Textile Art
+Conference and Exhibition on Textile and Fibre Art

 The International Biennial Symposium and Exhibition on Textile Art "Scythia" is the only one prestigious international textile symposium and exhibition in Ukraine on European level, which includes artists, educational, fashion and cultural heritage groups and educational and professional workshops.

 This event is biennial.
 It is Ludmila Egorova's and Andrew Schneider's private initiative and it does not depend upon any state cultural institutions.
 It is the first in Ukraine privately organized international art event, which is free from any kind of pressure.